-The best cloth to clean mirrors (and windows) is microfibre, preferably flat weave.
+The best cloth to clean mirrors (and windows) is microfibre (Amazon recommendation), preferably flat weave.
 Microfibers attach themselves to tiny particles of dirt and grime that rags and towels miss, lifting all the residue that causes streaks as you wipe the mirror.

 Fold the cloth into quarters.
 By refolding when one area gets damp you get 8 new sides to work with.